 Factual Reporting: HIGH

 Founded in 1873, The Detroit News is a newspaper from Detroit, Michigan.
 They have won three Pulitzer Prizes.
 The current editor is Jonathan Wolman.

 The Detroit News is owned by Digital First Media, which owns several news media outlets around the USA.
 They are funded through advertising and subscription fees.

 Analysis / Bias

-In review, The Detroit News is a newspaper that presents local news through journalists and with minimal bias such as this: Baby survivor of Imlay City fire ‘breathing on his own’.
-National news is covered by the Associated Press.
-Editorially, the Detroit News has never endorsed a Democratic Presidential candidate and in 2016 they endorsed Libertarian Gary Johnson.
+In review, The Detroit News is a newspaper that presents local news through journalists and with minimal bias such as this: Baby survivor of Imlay City fire ‘breathing on his own.’
+The Associated Press covers national news.
+Editorially, the Detroit News has never endorsed a Democratic Presidential candidate, and in 2016 they endorsed Libertarian Gary Johnson.

 A factual search reveals they have never failed a fact check.

 Overall, we rate the Detroit News slightly Right-Center biased based on editorial positions and High for factual reporting due to a clean fact check record.
 (7/14/2016) (D. Van Zandt 7/06/2021)